nutellayan/cwWorld/use-cases/use-case-6.md

-# USE CASE: 6 Generate City Population Report for a Specified Region
+# USE CASE: 6 Generate Population Report for Top 4 countries in a region organized by population

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I require a report listing all cities within a specified region, organized by population size from largest to smallest.
-Additionally, the report should aim to provide information on the top 10 populated cities in the region if available.
-This will assist me in analyzing population distributions within regions.
+*Generate report: Top 4 populated countries in a region.*

 ### Scope